Math Outside of Books

 We’ve taken a look at how normal life relies on math.
 Now let us take a look at how you can use math to your advantage in your personal life.

 Stephen Covey in his book “The 7 Habits of Highly Effective People” highlights the importance of scheduling one’s workload.
 Charts can be used to prioritize your important tasks.
 Rates and probability can be used to select the time required for each task.
 For example let us imagine that you have math homework today.
-You realize that your math homework is easy and you have high chances of solving all the problems yourself or with the help of a mentor.
+You realize that your math homework is easy and you have high chances of solving all the problems yourself or with the help of a tutor.
 Since you are good at math; your rate of completion is fast.
 So you allocate less time to math.
 Consequently, you can allocate more time towards your family and exercise.
 As a result, you can make a chart or a table to schedule your day.